 “Why do you get up in the morning?
 Why does your organization exist?
 Your Why is the purpose, cause or belief that inspires you to do what you do.
 When you think, act and communicate starting with Why, you can inspire others.” – Simon Sinek

 Simon Sinek is masterful at explaining that “Your Why” is fundamental in leadership.
-Recently in a conversation with a good friend of mine, who was sharing her struggles with having will power during this holiday season, it also became so clear to me that having a Why is at the crux of exercising willpower, too.
+In a conversation with a good friend of mine, who was sharing her struggles with having willpower, it also became so clear to me that having a Why is at the crux of exercising willpower, too.

 What’s the point?